-We’ve all heard of urban legends, those plausible sounding but false stories that circulate so widely on email and news groups, such as the old lady who microwaved her cat or the Nieman-Marcus $250 cookie recipe.
-There are several web sites, such as Snopes, devoted to researching and exposing these fake stories.
-The same sort of thing happens in the world of food and cooking, and this page is my answer.
+We’ve all heard of urban legends, those plausible sounding but false stories that circulate so widely on email and social media, such as the old lady who microwaved her cat or the Nieman-Marcus $250 cookie recipe.
+There are several web sites, such as Snopes, devoted to researching and exposing these fake stories (and verifying those that are true).
+The same sort of thing happens in the world of food and cooking, and this blog is my answer.

 So, who am I and why do I write this blog?
 I am a retired medical school professor with a long-standing interest in food and cooking.
 I keep my identity private to avoid abuse from people who don’t like having their beliefs challenged.
 You would be amazed at how steamed up some people get when I challenge their “knowledge!”
-I have been accused of being a shill for the high fructose corn syrup people and being in the pay of the MSG manufacturers, that’s how desperate some people are to hang on to their beliefs.
-In actuality, I have no connection whatever with the food industry and this blog does not bring in a cent.
+I have been accused of being a shill for the high fructose corn syrup makers and having been bought off by the MSG manufacturers, that’s how desperate some people are to hang on to their false beliefs.
+In actuality, I have no connection whatsoever with the food industry and this blog does not bring in a cent.

 How do I know these are myths?
-Why should you believe me over someone who says that something I call a myth is in fact true—particularly if that person is your Mom or Grandma?
+Why should you believe me over someone who says that something I call a myth is in fact true—particularly if that person is your Mom or a famous TV chef?
 I can’t answer that question for you, but I can say that all of the information on this page has been carefully researched.
 I do not claim that something is true or false just because I heard it somewhere or because it seems to “make sense.”
-I require that something be backed by a credible source (the key word here is “credible”) and/or that it be in accord with accepted scientific knowledge (I am a scientist by training).
+I require that something be backed by a credible source (the key word here is “credible”) and/or that it be in accord with accepted scientific knowledge.
 In most cases this is also backed up by my personal experience (although my personal experience is not, by itself, enough).
 I certainly do not claim to be infallible but I do try hard to present accurate, verifiable information.
 Believe me, I have had several of my own long-held cooking “facts” demolished by this research!

 Why don’t I cite sources with my myths?
 There are several reasons.
 First, I wanted the blog to be casual and readable and not come across like an academic paper.
-Second, I have found that many people will hang onto their old beliefs no matter how much evidence to the contrary is presented—this is true in all of life, not just cooking, as the evolution and global warming “debates” illustrate.
-Evidence, for them, is a way of supporting what they already believe and not a basis for changing their beliefs.
-Finally, the Web is full of “citations” that seem to support pretty much any hair-brained idea, and all too many people can’t distinguish a valid source from an invalid ones.
+Second, I have found that many people will hang onto their old beliefs no matter how much evidence to the contrary is presented—this is true in all of life, not just cooking, as the vaccination, global warming, political, and evolution “debates” illustrate.
+Evidence, for these people, is a way of supporting what they already believe and not a basis for evaluating and possibly changing their beliefs.
+Finally, the Web is full of “citations” that seem to support pretty much any hare-brained idea (canola oil causes brain cancer, President Obama is not a citizen, hangar 51, etc.), and all too many people can’t distinguish a valid source from an invalid ones.
 So, no citations—but here are some of my major sources:

-- Harold McGee’s On Food and Cooking and Keys to Good Cooking.
+- Harold McGee’s books On Food and Cooking and Keys to Good Cooking.

 - Mark Bittman’s How to Cook Everything.